drdataSpp/data_projects/Snowflake-Self_Learning/Readme.md

 - Once the DB is created, write the SQL to create a table and execute it.

 - Worksheets can have it's combination of role, virtual warehouse, database, and schema.
 To execute a query successfully, the user should have a valid role and virtual warehouse.
 To query a table from a different database and not the one under the database selected in the worksheet, one can fully qualify the database, schema, and table name to do so.

+- To check a newly created Database in Snowflake, Use `SHOW DATABASES LIKE '{database_name}' `

+- retention_time:
+	- When creating a new database using the standard `CREATE DATABASE ` SQL statement, the retention_time of that Database is defaulted to 1 or 1 day.
+This means Snowflake preserves the state of a data for a day.

+	- To preserve data more than one day, we need the Enterprise edition and need to set the retention_time while creating an object using the parameter **DATA_RETENTION_TIME_IN_DAYS**

+	- Time travel option is highly recommended for production databases but not for development and temporary databases.
+Removing time travel and fail-safe storage options in development regions will help in reduction of storage costs.

+	- To remove fail-safe storage option while creating a database, use `CREATE TRANSIENT DATABASE` sql over `CREATE DATABASE` sql.

+	- Time travel option can be configured later after creating a database using the `ALTER DATABASE {name} SET DATA_RETENTION_TIME_IN_DAYS = ` sql.

+	- ETL processing databases and tables (in Development region) should be created as transient ones and DATA_RETENTION_TIME_IN_DAYS should be set to zero.
+These tables will often get new data, updates in existing data and deletes, if these tables are created with fail-safe storage and time travel option, we will end up incurring costs for every change that will happen to that table.

+	- Creating a new database with DATA_RETENTION_TIME_IN_DAYS set to zero and no fail-safe storage option will create the objects within that database with the same configs, but this configs can be manually over-written while creating tables under that database.